Pacing Equilibrium in First-Price Auction Markets: Monotonicity and Sensitivity Analysis

-First the set $S$.
+First we look at the set $S$.
 From the proof of Proposition~\ref{prop:rev-good}, adding a good weakly decreases pacing multipliers.
 Since the bidders in $S$ spent their entire budget in $\fppet$, they must also spend their entire budget in $\newfppet$.
 The bang-per-buck of bidder $i$ is $\frac1{\alpha_i}$, since by Definition~\ref{def:bfpm} they pay $\alpha_i\cdot v_{ij}$ per unit of good $j$, and they receive $v_{ij}$ of value per unit of good $j$.
 Since pacing multipliers weakly decreased, the bang-per-buck of bidders in $S$ weakly increased, and as they spend their entire budget, their contribution to social welfare weakly increased.

-Now the set $N \backslash S$.
+Now, we do it for the set $N \backslash S$.
 By Proposition~\ref{prop:rev-good}, the total revenue weakly increased.
 Since the bidders in $S$ spend exactly the same amount as before, the increase in revenue must have come from bidders in $N \backslash S$.
-Moreover, they were unpaced in $\fppet$ and so had a bang-for-buck of $1$.
-In $\newfppet$, they have back-for-buck at least $1$, hence their contribution to social welfare weakly increased.
+Moreover, they were unpaced in $\fppet$ and so had a bang-per-buck of $1$.
+In $\newfppet$, they have bang-per-buck at least $1$, hence their contribution to social welfare weakly increased.

-Since the contribution to social welfare weakly increased for both sets $S$ and $N\backslash S$, the total social welfare weakly increased. \end{proof}
+Since the contribution to social welfare weakly increased for both sets $S$ and $N\backslash S$, the total social welfare weakly increased. \eop\endproof